TheFuZiOnZz/Research-Dashboard/World Politics/United States/2025-28 Donald Trump/2025 National Labor Relations Board Chair Fired.md

 # Background
-- On 13 February 2025, The New York Times reported that the National Labor Relations Board was suing Musk's X/Twitter for its large job cuts
+- On 13 February 2025, The New York Times reported that the National Labor Relations Board was suing Musk's X/Twitter for its large job cuts and Tesla for racial harassment.
 	- `On its own, the National Labor Relations Board, an independent watchdog agency for workers’ rights, has 24 investigations into Mr. Musk’s companies, according to the review by The Times.` - [Elon Musk’s Business Empire Scores Benefits Under Trump Shake-Up, The New York Times, 2025](https://www.nytimes.com/2025/02/11/us/politics/elon-musk-companies-conflicts.html/)
 	- `At two federal watchdog agencies for workers, the actions by Mr. Trump have a clear effect on Mr. Musk’s business empire, as well as countless other companies that have matters before them.`